Nile tilapia: Feeding

-The Nile tilapia is mostly a herbivore, but with omnivorous tendencies, especially when young.
-They mostly feed on phytoplankton and algae, and in some populations other macrophytes also are important.
-Other recorded food items are detritus and aquatic insect larvae, including those of mosquitoes, making it a possible tool in the fight against malaria in Africa.
-However, when introduced outside its native range, it often becomes invasive, threatening more localized species.
+The Nile tilapia is mostly a herbivore, but with omnivorous tendencies especially when young.
+They mostly feed on phytoplankton and algae, and in some populations macrophytes (aquatic plants) also are important.
+Other recorded food items are detritus and aquatic insect larvae, including those of mosquitoes, making it a possible tool in the fight against malaria in Africa, which has precipitated its status as an invasive.

 The Nile tilapia typically feeds during daytime, which suggests that, similar to trout and salmon, it exhibits a behavioral response to light as a main factor contributing to feeding activity.
 Due to its fast reproductive rate, however, overpopulation often results within groups of Nile tilapia.
 To obtain the necessary nutrients, night feeding may also occur due to competition for food during daylight.
 A recent study found evidence that, contrary to popular belief, size dimorphism between the sexes results from differential food conversion efficiency rather than different amounts of food consumed.
 Hence, although males and females eat equal amounts of food, males tend to grow larger due to a higher efficiency of converting food to body weight.